 We stay on top of all these challenges thanks to the well-designed architecture of GCP, with some additional internal tools.

 Another benefit of StackDriver for us is the logging interface where we can store and search in logs.
 Our applications produce gigabytes of logs in one day.
-It's easy to overlook important error, or incorrect behavior of the service.
+It's easy to overlook important error or incorrect behaviour of the service.
 With Stackdrivers API and log reporting, we have full control without any additional work on our side.

 But even with these powerful tools, we need some support platform for our Customer Care department and Marketing departments.
-We have developed internal Administration tool for our Games, based on APIs from our game services.
-This helps us monitor user activity (for example if the user should be banned for certain incorrect behavior), create and maintain game events or send vouchers with rewards for player.
+We have developed an internal Administration tool for our Games, based on APIs from our game services.
+This helps us monitor user activity (for example if the user should be banned for certain incorrect behaviour), create and maintain game events or send vouchers with rewards for the player.